-

 Creditors may request a declaration of bankruptcy of a company in certain cases (and therefore, the appointment of receivers).

 Security can be enforced without recourse to the courts and private sales are possible if it is for security in a quoted company and it is expressly foreseen as enforcement method in the relevant security document.
-If the pledged asset is not qualified as a security (i.e. shares in quoted companies) it has to be sold by auction.
+If the pledged asset does not qualify as a security (i.e. shares in quoted companies) it must be sold at auction.

 5.2 Are loans from shareholders subordinated?
 If so, how is this done?
 Is it customary for such loans to be waived or written off contractually as part of an enforcement of a share pledge should a default occur?

-Loans from shareholders are only subordinated if it is expressly agreed in the relevant loan.
-However, in the framework of bankruptcy proceedings loans from related parties would be subordinated to the repayment of the remaining debts.
-Subordination needs to be expressly agreed in the relevant agreement.
-Subordinated loans are not waived or written off contractually unless the relevant debt may be settled against another one held by the borrower against the lender.
+Loans from shareholders are only subordinated if it is expressly agreed in the loan.
+However, in the framework of bankruptcy proceedings, loans from related parties would be subordinated to the repayment of the remaining debt.
+Subordination needs to be expressly agreed in the corresponding agreement.
+Subordinated loans are not waived or written off contractually unless the debt may be settled against another one held by the borrower against the lender.

 C. Leases

-Legal issues that would be likely to impact upon the valuation and the security of income from an investment perspective
+Legal issues that are likely to have an impact upon the valuation and the security of income from an investment perspective.

 1. Lease Structure